-Travel Postcard: 48 hours in Bhutan's capital
+TRAVEL POSTCARD: 48 hours in Bhutan's capital

 6 p.m. - Check into your hotel, then walk into town and along Norzin Lam, the city's main street, which is lined with hotels, handicraft and food shops.
 At Clock Tower Square, enjoy a local beer, a Red Panda or a Druk 11000, overlooking the fountains and traditional Bhutanese prayer wheels.

-8.00 p.m. - Take your pick from any of the numerous restaurants in downtown Thimphu.
-The Bhutan Kitchen is a favorite for traditional food and offers a buffet with common dishes including red rice, curries with chicken, pork, dried beef, or vegetables, and red chilies.
-Chilies are a staple of Bhutanese dining.
+8.00 p.m - Take your pick from any of the numerous restaurants in downtown Thimphu.
+The Bhutan Kitchen is a favourite for traditional food and offers a buffet with common dishes including red rice, curries with chicken, pork, dried beef, or vegetables, and red chillies.
+Chillies are a staple of Bhutanese dining.
 Most restaurant kitchens close by 9.30 p.m..

 SATURDAY